 - Are Distance Education courses self-paced?

 No. Distance Education classes are offered during ACC's fall, spring, and summer semesters, the same as on-campus courses.
 Refer to the Academic Calendar for session dates.

 Distance Education courses have deadlines for turning in assignments and doing tests.
 All work must be completed by the end of the session in which you are registered.
 You may be allowed to turn in work early and finish before the end of the session, but final grades will not be posted until the end of the semester.

 - Are Distance Education classes easier?

 No. You will cover the same course topics and objectives as in the equivalent course on campus.
 Be prepared to spend more time reading and completing coursework.

 Distance Education is not for everyone; these courses require a higher level of self-motivation and self-discipline.
-Visit the Learning Style Survey and Technical Skills Checklist to help you decide if Distance Education classes are right for you.
+Visit the Am I Ready for Distance Education? self-assessment and Technical Skills Checklist to help you decide if Distance Education classes are right for you.

 - Will I have to come to campus for a Distance Education course?

 The various types of Distance Education courses have different campus requirements.
 Always review the section note and syllabus in the Schedule to verify specific requirements for each individual class.

 - Many ONL classes require at least one proctored exam, available on campus in the Testing Centers.
 If you are outside the Austin area, refer to Distance Testing procedures.